paulocoutinhox/3d-model-tester/README.md

 - You can adjust animation speeds, transitions, and blending in the animation controller code
 - Animation names can be remapped to match your model's specific animation naming conventions

+### Physics Parameters

+- Gravity: The jump physics use a simplified gravity model
+- Jump Height: Controlled by the `jumpSpeed` parameter in the player state
+- Movement Speed: Separate values for walking (`moveSpeed`) and running (`runSpeed`)

 ### Debug Options

 The code includes a debugging system that logs model information to the console: